 - When applying for duct sealing + duct insulation, separate trade allies may perform the two services; the trade ally listed in section 2 of the application will receive the trade ally incentive

 - Incentives are limited to one-time installations within the qualified space of the home and may not exceed the total cost of the project

-- Incentive application and supporting documentation must be postmarked or submitted online within 90 days of equipment installation
+- Application must be submitted within 90 days of purchasing your new energy-efficient product.

 - Itemized receipt or contractor invoice must include: